CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    ![](../media/codespaces.png)

-1. At the bottom right corner, you will get a prompt to sign in to GitHub.
+1. At the bottom right corner, you will get a prompt to sign into GitHub.

    ![](../media/signingit.png)